Skip to content

 Why does it matter?

-Numerous factors contribute to the obesity epidemic in children, such as sedentary behaviour and the increasing use of electronic devices.
-Previous studies have explored potential mechanisms for infant weight gain, which include parental obesity and feeding practices.
-Studies have associated short sleep with a heavier weight profile in older children and adults, although negative results also have been reported.
+Many factors contribute to the obesity epidemic in children, such as sedentary behaviour and the increasing use of electronic devices.
+Previous studies have explored potential mechanisms for infant weight gain, including parental obesity and feeding practices.
+Studies have associated short sleep with a heavier weight profile in older children and adults, although negative results have also been reported.

 What’s the bottom line?

-Short total sleep duration at 3 months and short night-time sleep duration at 8 months are associated with the risk of gaining excess weight at 24 months.
+Short total sleep duration at three months and short night-time sleep duration at eight months are associated with the risk of gaining excess weight at 24 months.
 Sleep is important for child growth and development.
 To prevent the childhood obesity epidemic in the future, parents are encouraged to be aware of their child’s circadian rhythm, bedtime routines and sleep hygiene.

 Reviewed by: Jessica Wong